ProfAkymbo/Terraform-deploys-Apache/README.md

 The terraform init command will initialize the working directory containing Terraform configuration files and install any required plugins.
 Note: The terraform init command is safe to run multiple times, to bring the working directory up to date with changes in the configuration.

 ## terraform plan
-The terraform plan command creates an execution plan, which lets you preview the changes that Terraform plans to make to your infrastructure.
+The terraform plan command creates an execution plan, which allows you preview the changes that Terraform plans to make to your infrastructure.
 This will also help you know which changes to be made and which errors are there to be corrected.

 ## terraform apply
 Creates or updates infrastructure depending on the configuration files.